fbslo/creator/readme.md

 Public API with details about service is available at /api (GET request).

-To create account using API, add new authorization token to `apitokens` table in database, and make POST request to /api/createAccount with header `authority: yourapitoken` and body: `name` (name of new account) and `key` (password for new account).
+To create account using private API, add new authorization token to `apitokens` table in database, and make POST request to /api/createAccount with header `authority: yourapitoken` and body: `name` (name of new account) and `key` (password for new account).

+---

+<center><h2>Blacklist</h2></center>

+You can now use @themarkymark's blacklist and block all blacklisted users  (over 70,000 blacklisted users at the time of writing).
+If user is on any blacklist, all funds will be refunded.

+There is also option to whitelist users, so even if they are blacklisted, they will still be able to buy new accounts.

 ---